blanca-cg/canvas-mcp-http/README.md

 A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with Canvas LMS.
 This server provides tools for managing courses, announcements, rubrics, assignments, modules, pages, and student data through the Canvas API.

+**🚀 Now available as a Claude Desktop Extension for one-click installation!**

 ## Features

 - List active courses and their details